PrO100mOl/python_labs/README.md

     def _node_at(self, idx: int) -> Node:
         current = self.head
         for _ in range(idx):
-            assert current is not None  # for type checkers current = current.next
+            assert current is not None
+            current = current.next
         assert current is not None
         return current